Marco Sison: Political career

 Sison served as a municipal councilor of Biñan for two terms.
-He initially planned to run for vice governor of Laguna in 2001 but decided to instead retire from politics and give way to Dan Fernandez, who would go on to win the election.
+He initially planned to run for vice governor of Laguna in 2001 but decided to instead retire from politics and give way to Board Member Dan Fernandez, who would go on to win the election.

 He then served as provincial board member from the 1st district of Laguna for one term from 2004 to 2007.
-In 2007, he ran for vice governor of Laguna as the running mate of incumbent Governor Teresita S. Lazaro, but lost to Ramil Hernandez.
+In 2007, he ran for vice governor of Laguna as the running mate of incumbent Governor Teresita Lazaro, but lost to fellow Board Member Ramil Hernandez of the 2nd district.
 After his loss, he migrated to Los Angeles with his family.

+Personal life

+Sison's son with Tess Salvador (member of a prominent clan), Alain Marco Salvador, is an actor and former member of That's Entertainment.
+One of his grandsons, Alain's son and teenage actor Andrei Sison, died in a car accident in Quezon City on March 24, 2023.